klainfo/klainfo.github.io/_pages/impact.md

 ---
 # Recognition of Research Excellence

-I have a consistent track-record of achievements, awards, grants.
-To date, I receive the substantial amount of grant funding over AU$800,000+, demonstrating the recognition of the excellence of my research.
+I have a consistent track-record of achievements, awards, and grants.
+To date, I receive the substantial amount of grant funding over AU$2,000,000+, demonstrating the recognition of the excellence of my research.
 In addition, I also invest significant effort in funding my research projects from an early career stage, which allows me to maintain a strong research profile.

 - 2023: ACM SIGSOFT Distinguished Reviewer Award at ICSE'23.
 - 2022: CSIRO's Next Generation Graduates AI Program, Responsible AI Software Engineering (lead-CI, $1.2m).